Adaptive Partitioning and Learning for Stochastic Control of Diffusion Processes: Introduction

+\paragraph{Discrete-time approximation of controlled diffusions.} Our MDP is an Euler--Maruyama discretization of a controlled stochastic differential equation, which naturally connects our formulation with the literature on discrete-time approximations of continuous-time diffusion control problems.
+The convergence theory for time discretizations of SDEs is classical \citep{kloeden1992numerical}, and the weak-convergence framework of \citep{kushner2001numerical} provides a general methodology for approximating controlled diffusions by discrete-time controlled Markov chains.
+Related work studies probabilistic interpretations and convergence rates of such schemes \citep{tan2014discrete}, partial-observation extensions \citep{li2024discrete}, and learning-based discretization methods for controlled diffusions \citep{kara2023qlearning,pradhan2025discrete,bayraktar2026reinforcement}.
+Our focus is complementary: for a fixed discretization level $\Delta$, we study finite-sample regret of an adaptive, end-to-end RL algorithm for the induced discrete-time MDP.

 \paragraph{Continuous-time RL under diffusion processes.} As our study concerns diffusion-type dynamics in discrete time, it naturally relates to the literature on RL with system dynamics governed by continuous-time diffusion processes.
 Recent contributions in this area, such as \citep{wang2020reinforcement,jia2023q,dai2025data,jia2022policy,huang2025sublinear,han2023choquet}, provide elegant mathematical frameworks and demonstrate substantial algorithmic progress.
-At the same time, aspects such as sample complexity or regret guarantees at the implementation level—particularly in terms of the number of observations collected from the environment—are typically not the primary focus of these works.
-In addition, theoretical treatments of unbounded state–action spaces and of implementable sampling schemes for general (non-Gaussian) policies over such spaces remain relatively limited.
+However, aspects such as sample complexity or regret guarantees at the implementation level—particularly in terms of the number of observations collected from the environment—are typically not the primary focus of these works.
+Moreover, theoretical treatments of unbounded state–action spaces and of implementable sampling schemes for general (non-Gaussian) policies over such spaces remain limited.
 Addressing these issues constitutes one of the main focuses of our work.

 This paper is organized as follows.
 Section \ref{sec:set-up} introduces the mathematical formulation of the problem, and Section \ref{sec:algorithm_design} presents the design of our algorithm.
 We then turn to the technical developments: Section \ref{sec:concentration} establishes concentration inequalities for the estimators used in the algorithm, while Section \ref{sec:regret_analysis} provides the regret analysis.
 Finally, Section \ref{sec:experiments} evaluates the algorithm’s performance through some numerical experiments.